mgckind/easyaccess/README.md

 ## Command-line usage

-Much of the same functionality provided through the interpreter is also available directly from the command line.
+Much of the functionality provided through the interpreter is also available directly from the command line.
 To see a list of command-line options, use the "--help" option

         easyaccess --help

 ## TODO
     - There is a bug with some versions of readline